Select Page

 In addition, the following points are helpful to remember when you are meeting with your MP:

-• Focus on key points Remember that your time with your MP will be limited and that you don’t need to cover everything in your meeting with your MP – so prioritise covering the two or three key points that you want your MP to leave the meeting with.
-As we have covered earlier, remember to use arguments that are likely to hold sway with the particular MP.
-For example on assisted suicide, many people will oppose the Bill on principle for very good reasons, such as faith-based arguments, but these may not be effective with MPs with a different worldview who have no ‘in principle’ objection, so using pragmatic arguments about the risks or costs of particular legislation or evidence-based/scientific research or statistics, may be more effective.
+• Focus on key points – Remember that your time with your MP will be limited and that you don’t need to cover everything in your meeting with them – so prioritise covering the two or three key points that you want your MP to leave the meeting with.
+As we have explained earlier, remember to use arguments that are likely to hold sway with your particular MP.
+For example, on assisted suicide, many people will oppose the Bill on principle for very good reasons, such as faith-based arguments, but these may not be effective with MPs with a different worldview who have no ‘in principle’ objection, so using pragmatic arguments about the risks or costs of particular legislation or evidence-based/scientific research or statistics, may be more effective.

-• Inform Although this is an issue you are passionate about, your MP might not know much about this topic.
-As straightforwardly as you can, clearly explain what you think the problems are.
+• Inform – Although this is an issue you are passionate about, your MP might not have thought much about this topic for some time.
+As straightforwardly as you can, clearly explain what you think the problems with the assisted suicide Bill are.

-• Ask your MP to oppose the Bill Be really clear not just about your view on this issue, but about what you want your MP to do.
-In this case, politely but clearly ask your MP to vote against the Bill at Third Reading – and ask them how they intend to vote.
-If you are comfortable with sharing what they said with our team after the meeting, take a mental note of what they have said in terms of how they intend to vote.
-It’s also very important that if they say they are opposed to assisted suicide but have said they can’t attend, you emphasise to them that the vote is likely to be very close and that it is vital that they turn up and vote at Third Reading.
+• Ask your MP to oppose the Bill – Be really clear not just about your view on this issue, but about what you want your MP to do.
+In this case, politely but clearly ask your MP to attend and vote against the Bill at Second Reading – and ask them how they intend to vote.
+If you are comfortable with sharing what they said with our team after the meeting, make a mental note of what they have said in terms of how they intend to vote.
+It’s also very important that if they say they are opposed to assisted suicide but have said they can’t attend, you emphasise to them that the vote is likely to be very close and that it is vital that they turn up and vote at Second Reading.

 What to do after meeting with your MP